oracle-livelabs/pts/reporting-clones/prepare/prepare.md

 ## Task 3: Setup workshop environment

-1. Download prepare.sh on your laptop.
+1. Download [prepare.sh](https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/xuJQz3bN4iDWvRGmYmFScAqM1FiL0PYsZm4FdYibDZnv6BAQP0ClxoBXyVONaBgP/n/oraclepartnersas/b/WS-files/o/prepare.sh) on your laptop.

-2. Edit prepare.sh in any text editor.
+2. Edit prepare.sh in any text editor on your laptop.

 3. Set values for all variables in prepare.sh script.

-    - SSH key file name SSH_KEY_FILE.
+    - SSH key file name **SSH_KEY_FILE**.
 This is the name of the Private Key file downloaded during DBS21A DB System creation.
-    - DBS21A Public IP address DBS21A_PUBLIC.
+    - DBS21A Public IP address **DBS21A_PUBLIC**.
 On the DBS21A DB System Details page, in the lower left under Resources click on Nodes.
-    - DBS21A Private IP address DBS21A_PRIVATE.
+    - DBS21A Private IP address **DBS21A_PRIVATE**.
 On the DBS21A DB System Details page, in the lower left under Resources click on Nodes.
-    - DBS21B Public IP address DBS21B_PUBLIC.
+    - DBS21B Public IP address **DBS21B_PUBLIC**.
 On the DBS21B DB System Details page, in the lower left under Resources click on Nodes.
-    - DBS21B Private IP address DBS21B_PRIVATE.
+    - DBS21B Private IP address **DBS21B_PRIVATE**.
 On the DBS21B DB System Details page, in the lower left under Resources click on Nodes.
-    - DBS21A Database unique name DBS21A_DB_NAME.
+    - DBS21A Database unique name **DBS21A_DB_NAME**.
 On the DBS21A DB System Details page, in the lower left under Resources click on Databases.
-    - DBS21B Database unique name DBS21B_DB_NAME.
+    - DBS21B Database unique name **DBS21B_DB_NAME**.
 On the DBS21B DB System Details page, in the lower left under Resources click on Databases.
-    - Host domain name DOMAIN_NAME.
+    - Host domain name **DOMAIN_NAME**.
 On the DBS21A DB System Details page, on the right side under Network.
 Click Copy link next to Host domain name.
-    - Strong password STRONG_PASS.
+    - Strong password **STRONG_PASS**.
 Use the strong password you saved in your notes.

 4. Open Oracle Cloud Shell.